zswaff/advent/README.md

 ## Next Steps

-1. Update `requirements.txt`
+- [ ] Simplify imports so root doesn't have to be in PYTHONPATH
-1. Centralize 100% of imports into `common.py` and replace all imports
+- [ ] Centralize 100% of imports into `common.py` and replace all imports
-1. Fix TODOs
+- [ ] Fix TODOs
-1. Migrate all problems to use `web.py`
+- [ ] Migrate all problems to use `web.py`
-1. Migrate all search problems to use `search.py`
+- [ ] Migrate all search problems to use `search.py`
-1. Identify and improve other common patterns
+- [ ] Identify and improve other common patterns
-1. Translate text like in 2021-13 and elsewhere to a submission
+- [ ] Translate text like in 2021-13 and elsewhere to a submission
+- [ ] Improve types and naming of common stuff